What we'll cover

-The busy lives we lead today have us juggling careers, families and friendships — oh, and our finances, too.
-A quarter of millennial men say they’re worried about what they owe, but that number goes up to 35% for millennial women when asked if their debt causes them significant stress.
+The busy lives we lead today have us juggling careers, families, friendships and our finances, too.
+About a quarter of millennial men say they’re worried about what they owe, but that number goes up to 37% for millennial women when asked if their debt causes them significant stress.

-We asked our money experts Jack Howard, head of money wellness at Ally Financial, and Nicole Cope, senior director of Ally Invest Advisors, to share ways women can better manage their debt worries.
+We asked Ally's Head of Money Wellness Jack Howard to share ways women can better manage their debt worries.

 Why are women more stressed about debt?